 institution prior to the State wiring funds on settlement date.

-institution.
-Only those securities listed in the Collateral Agreement
+State Treasurer's Office.
+Only those securities listed in the Tri Party

-of Collateral Agreement, please contact the Office of State Treasurer at
+or Pledged Security Agreement, please contact the Office of State Treasurer

 - Winning bidders will be assessed a fee equal to .0225% of the principal

 amount of the certificates of deposit awarded.
 Such fee will be payable

 to Grant Street Group by ACH debit on the settlement date of the auction.

 Completion of the ACH Debit Authorization on the Confirmation Page

 represents winning bidders authorization for Grant Street Group to debit their